Xilinx/xup_compute_acceleration/docs/Graph_lab.md

 After completing this lab, you will be able to:

-* Use Vitis from command line and GUI
+* Use Vitis from command line
 * Modify source files to target Amazon AWS FPGA board
 * Compile kernels to Xilinx objects (`*.xo`)
 * Build FPGA binary file from `*.xo` files